 6. Dal with Raw Mango

 A famous dish from Uttar Pradesh, toor dal is made with chunks of spices raw mangoes and finished with a crackling curry leaf tempering.
+Perfect lunch recipe, this chatpati dal can be relished with a chapati or rice.

 (Also read: What to Do With Leftover Dal)